 How to participate

 We’ll work with approximately 25 municipalities across the country that offer year-round youth employment programs.
 Please keep in mind this is not an opportunity for a grant, contract, sub-contract, or funding.
 This program will only provide technical assistance to existing year-round youth employment programs.
-To see if your municipality might be a good fit, check out the criteria for submission and email us a letter of interest by April 30, 2015.
+To see if your municipality might be a good fit, check out the and email us a letter of interest by April 30, 2015.